quoirien/slide-machine/README.md

 ## V. Upcoming Features

 A few things I'm planning to add soon:
-- control to resynch all effects/special effects - this way combined sequences of effects all start at the same time for better control; e.g. if we want to zoom in and increase opacity in the same cycle, we need to set these and then trigger them to be synched
+- control to resynch all effects/special effects - this way combined sequences of effects all start at the same time for better control; e.g. if we want to zoom in and increase opacity in the same cycle, we need to set these and then trigger them to be synched **-- done but can't really work for special effects (because they work by creating extra linked layers etc. so that's an additional complication for now I'm avoiding**
 - preload all frames (optional) - this loads all images so browser can cache and reduce delay when loading new frames **(done)**
 - record individual frames to buffer
 - record the actual screen as it appears and store as a special sequence